Behind the mask of macho men

 - Make an effort to remain in touch with good friends.

-- When you feel criticized, STOP and BREATHE FOR 60 SECONDS before you respond.
+- When you feel criticised, stop and breathe for 60 seconds before you respond.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.